appuio/ops-techlab/labs/332_update_host.md

 ...
 ```

 These excludes are set by using the official Openshift playbooks or when using the binary atomic-openshift-excluder and atomic-openshift-docker-excluder directly.
-We remove now the excludes and set it again for demonstration purpose.
-This is sometimes required, if you need to patch a system without using the Openshift playbooks and there are dependency errors.
+For demonstration purposes, we will now remove and set the excludes again.
+This is required if you are manually patching a system or there are dependency errors.

 ```
 [ec2-user@master0 ~]$ ansible all -m shell -a "atomic-openshift-excluder unexclude && atomic-openshift-docker-excluder unexclude"
 [ec2-user@master0 ~]$ ansible all -m shell -a "grep exclude /etc/yum.conf"